top of page

 • Distance: 5 yards

-• Target: 2-inch dot anywhere on target
+• Target: Fusion Focus Point centered on the target

 • Rounds: 15